DOAJ/doaj/static_content/apply/content/guide.md

 - discuss any research subject areas;
 - be published in any language:
   - there is no requirement to publish in English;
-- be of any origin:
-  - academic, governmental, commercial, non-profit, private, and so on.

 **Journals do not need to meet the Seal criteria to be accepted into DOAJ.**